 The downside of third-party processors is a lack of the dedicated support you’d find in a merchant account provider.
 You’re also ultimately at the mercy of your third-party processor and you might find your account frozen or terminated for reasons outside your control.

 Getting started with a business website can be complicated, but its easier than ever to open your business to payments.
-Review your business needs to determine which method of processing credit card payments works best for you.
+Review your business needs to determine which method of processing credit card payments works best for you and compare payment processors to find the right fit for your business.
 You might also compare business credit cards to help finance your online business.Back to top

 Frequently asked questions